apple/swift-migration-guide/Guide.docc/MigrationGuide.md

 - Present strategies to resolve common problems.

 > Important: The Swift 6 language mode is opt-in.
-Existing projects will not switch to this mode without configuation changes.
+Existing projects will not switch to this mode without configuration changes.

 ## Topics